Meet the members of our executive and senior leadership teams. All profile images downloaded from this site may be used for editorial purposes only.

 He received a B.A. in a personalized study program focusing on business administration and management from Ohio State University.Download Profile Image

-Prior to joining Charter in October 2015, Mr. Marchand spent nearly 12 years with PepsiCo, most recently as Senior Vice President of Human Resources for the North America beverage’s field and supply chain organization.
-He previously served in human resources roles at Merrill Lynch, JPMorgan and the May Department Stores Company.
+Mr. Marchand joined Charter from PepsiCo, most recently serving as Senior Vice President of Human Resources for the North America Beverages division.
+Earlier in his career he served in human resources roles at Merrill Lynch, JP Morgan and the May Department Stores.

 Kathleen Mayo joined Charter Communications as Executive Vice President, Customer Operations in 2012 and has responsibility for Customer Service, Inbound Sales and Retention, Billing operations and Credit and Collections for residential and small-to-medium sized businesses.
 Ms. Mayo is leading the operational and support strategies that are transforming Charter’s customer service model, enabling improved and more effective interactions and communications.